GJones81/grocery-gopher/README.md

 Update database name to new_db_name
 Check username, password, and dialect

-### 6. Check model
+### 6. Check models

-Check the model for relevance to the requirements of the new project, and change as needed.
+Check the models for relevance to the requirements of the new project, and change as needed.
 The model will dictate what columns the table has.

 ### 7. Run Sequelize migrations